elipapa/markdown-cv/index.md

 `Aug 2019 - Aug 2021` __QBE Australia Pacific__<br>
 Senior Data Scientist

-- Led a team of
-  - used by over 100 employees in Australia and the Philippines
-  - saved 5,300+ hours of person time
-  - used to
--
+- Led a team of 7 in the design and development of an intelligent underwriting platform for commercial liability insurance; used by 100+ underwriters globally and decreasing underwriting time by over 5,300 hours per year.
 - Designed and implemented an A/B testing system used by the digital marketing team, used on a monthly basis to evaluate and improve 10+ marketing campaigns.
 - Trained and mentored 4 team members on A/B testing, online controlled experiments, machine learning algorithms and software engineering.
 - Managed the performance and coordinated career development plans for 3 colleagues in the data science team.